← Back to blog

 Try the Calculator

-We built an interactive cost calculator that lets you plug in your own numbers — model choice, task volume, success rate — and see what your agent actually costs.
+We built an interactive cost calculator where you plug in your own numbers (model choice, task volume, success rate) and see what your agent actually costs.
 Try it at clawtrait.com/tools/cost-calculator.

 The Bottom Line

 Most AI agents are worth the money.
-But roughly 1 in 5 agents we have seen through ClawTrait is a net negative — costing more than the manual process it replaced, usually because of low success rates or an overqualified model choice.
+But roughly 1 in 5 agents we've seen through ClawTrait is a net negative, costing more than the manual process it replaced.
+Usually because of low success rates or an overqualified model choice.

 The fix is almost always the same: switch to a cheaper model for simple tasks, and fix the prompts causing failures.
 ClawTrait exists to surface these insights before they become a $500/month surprise.